laureschemm/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make time to attend conferences, read industry blogs, and participate in online forums.
 Additionally, consider attending workshops or taking online courses to learn new programming skills.
 By investing in your professional development, you' ll be better equipped to handle the challenges of today and tomorrow' S tech landscape.

+# 2024-01-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project.

+Next, use a scheduling tool or planner to plan out your day.
+Allocate time for each task, including breaks and time to answer emails or attend meetings.
+Having a plan will keep you on track and prevent you from getting sidetracked.
+You can also use this time planning to set reminders for yourself to ensure you stay focused.
+ - 来自n.p.s.